zio/zio/docs/datatypes/contextual/zlayer.md

 // (A & C ==> D)
 ```

-Here is an example of which path through all requirements to bake a `Cake` so all the requirements are available to all the downstream services:
+Here is an example of which passthrough all requirements to bake a `Cake` so all the requirements are available to all the downstream services:

 ```scala mdoc:silent
 import zio._